OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The simplest way to do this is to use the existing password hashes as inputs for a more secure algorithm.
 For example if the application originally stored passwords as `md5(password)`, this could be easily upgraded to `argon2(md5(password))`.
 Stacking the hashes in this manner avoids the need to known the original password, and can also solve potential issues related to [password length](XREFFixMe).

 An alternative approach is to wait until the user enters their password (by authenticating on the application), and then replacing their old password hash with a new one using a modern algorithm.
 The downside of this is that old, weak hashes will remain in the database until the users next login, which could mean that they are never replaced if users are inactive.
 One way to solve this is to expire and delete the password hashes of users who have been inactive for a long period, and require them to reset their passwords to login again.
 This approach also requires more complicated authentication code, which needs to determine the type of hash stored, compare securely against it, and then overwrite it.
 There are a number of [articles](https://veggiespam.com/painless-password-hash-upgrades/) that discuss these issues and other potential approaches.

+## Custom Algorithms

+Writing custom cryptographic code such as a hashing algorithm is **really hard** and should **never be done** outside of an academic exercise.
+Any potential benefit that you might have from using an unknown or bespoke algorithm will be vastly overshadowed by the weaknesses that exist in it.

+**Do not do this.**